-In addition to the Funds, Keeley-Teton acts as investment adviser to various separately managed and wrap product accounts.
-The total assets under management of these accounts were \$513.6 million at December 31, 2021.
+In addition to the Funds, Keeley-Teton acts as investment adviser to various separately managed institutional, wrap, unified managed and private wealth accounts.
+The total assets under management of these accounts were \$408.1 million at December 31, 2022.

-Teton LLC and Keeley-Teton's total assets under management were \$2.0 billion at December 31, 2021.
+Teton LLC and Keeley-Teton's total assets under management were \$1.5 billion at December 31, 2022.